bibleexchange/courses/book-of-romans/001_doctrinal/400_faith-grace-and-justification.md

 ##### b.
 What saith the Scripture?

-> Romans 4:3 &mdash;For what saith the scripture? …
+> Romans 4:3 &mdash;For what saith the scripture? &hellip;

 Romans chapter 4 deals with &quot;Abraham&apos;s Righteousness&quot;.
 Abraham is an example of justification by grace through faith.
 Paul uses Abraham&apos;s life as recorded in SCRIPTURE to explain the doctrine of righteousness by faith.
 In both Chapter 3 and Chapter 4, Paul is bringing out the truth that he is not teaching a Gospel that is in competition with the Scriptures (Old Testament), but rather a Gospel that is a continuation of God&apos;s Eternal Purpose.